Skin Resurfacing Scottsdale

 After the Skin Resurfacing Procedure

-Right after a procedure, the practitioner may apply a dressing on your skin.
-It is normal to have some swelling or even a little bit of a crust on your skin.
-Typically, ointments will be applied for 7 to 10 days after treatment to keep the skin supple.
-Skin redness typically goes away within four weeks.
+Following a procedure in Scottsdale, the practitioner may apply a dressing to your skin.
+It’s common to experience some swelling or a slight crust on the treated area.
+Typically, ointments will be recommended for a duration of 7 to 10 days post-treatment to maintain skin suppleness.
+Any redness of the skin usually subsides within four weeks.

 Skin resurfacing treatments can correct many issues that make people self-conscious.
 If the treatment is done purely for cosmetic reasons, its price will generally not be covered by insurance.
 However, if you’re looking to correct an accidental skin injury or major deformity, its cost may be at least partially reimbursable.
 It is your responsibility as a patient to check with your insurance carrier about what insurance will do for you.